X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 The 65C816 is mostly compatible with the 65C02, except for 4 instructions (`BBRx`, `BBSx`, `RMBx`, and `SMBx`).

-These instructions are *not* supported on the Commander X16 as of the R47 release and will generate an error when used in the emulator.
+These instructions *may* be deprecated in a future release of the emulator, and so we suggest not using these instructions.
+Some people are already using the 65C816 in their X16 systems, and so using these instructions will cause your programs to malfunction on these computers.

 ## Instruction Tables

-## Opcodes By Number
+## Instructions By Number

 |            | x0          | x1          | x2          | x3          | x4          | x5          | x6          | x7          | x8          | x9          | xA          | xB          | xC          | xD          | xE          | xF          |
 |------------|------------|------------|------------|------------|------------|------------|------------|------------|------------|------------|------------|------------|------------|------------|------------|------------|